-The My Health Room located at the La Crosse Campus is a fully equipped fitness facility offering a wide variety of cardiovascular and weight lifting equipment.
-Gundersen employees may use the facility at no cost.
-An array of fitness classes are available and offered at reasonable rates.
+The My Health Room located at the La Crosse and Onalaska campus is a fully equipped fitness facility offering a wide variety of cardiovascular and weightlifting equipment.
+All employees may use the facility at no cost.

 P.E.E.R.
 Coaching: